foxdonut/meiosis/helpers/setup/README.md

 ## Setup

 The `setup` function sets up the Meiosis pattern using the stream library and application that you provide.
-In the application, you can define the `initial` state, the `Actions`, and the array of services, _all of which are optional_.
+In the application, you can define the `initial` state, the `Actions`, the array of services, and the array of effects, _all of which are optional_.

 The `setup` function returns the `update` and `states` streams, as well as the created `actions`.